Hetzner vs Kamal for Solo Developers

 Configuration approach.
 Hetzner is configured through a web dashboard or API.
 Kamal is configured through a single YAML file checked into your repository.
 This makes Kamal deployments reproducible and version-controlled, which matters when you're the only person who knows how the server works.

 Zero-downtime deployments.
 Hetzner alone gives you no deployment strategy.
 You SSH in and restart your app, which means downtime.
 Kamal gives you zero-downtime deploys by default.
-It starts the new container, waits for a health check, switches traffic via Traefik, then stops the old container.
+It starts the new container, waits for a health check against the /up endpoint, switches traffic via kamal-proxy, then stops the old container.
 Your users never see a blip.

 Learning investment.
 Hetzner requires Linux administration skills.
 Kamal requires Docker knowledge and familiarity with its configuration format.
 Together, you need both skill sets.
 The upside is that these skills transfer everywhere, unlike learning a proprietary PaaS platform.